 - In-house rehabilitative services

-Some assisted living communities offer memory care for seniors living with Alzheimer’s and dementia.
+Some assisted living communities offer memory care for seniors with Alzheimer’s and dementia.
 Care is provided to these residents by specialized staff members who understand the needs of people experiencing memory loss.

-People who do not need to be in a hospital but cannot be cared for at home usually opt for short-term stays in a nursing home.
+People who do not need to be in a hospital but cannot be cared for at home may opt for short-term stays in a nursing home.
 In contrast to independent and assisted living communities, nursing home facilities typically operate under a medical model rather than a residential care model.

 This form of senior care includes professional rehabilitation and services for people who have acute needs or may be chronically ill.
-Nursing homes employ skilled nurses who care for patients’ medical needs 24-hours a day.
+Nursing homes employ skilled nurses who care for patients’ medical needs 24 hours a day.

 Continuing Care Retirement Communities (CCRCs)

 CCRCs are retirement communities that offer a continuum of support for aging care needs.
-It supports the aging in place philosophy of not needing to move as needs change.
+It supports the aging-in-place philosophy of not needing to move as needs change.
 These communities provide the most common senior services on one campus: